 There are scholarships available.
 Information is provided during the fall term.

 Unfortunately, no. Because tuition is paid directly back to the business school to cover your trip, someone has to have paid it in the first place.
 "Tuition remission" is simply a bookkeeping adjustment within the university, and no money changes hands.

 Yes, because your tuition is used to pay for your trip.
-That means you're actually getting the three credit hours for free.

 Not at this time, although that might change in the future.